cdelorme/csideanime.com/docs/design/source-code.md

 Models are stand-alone representations of data, which exist to house and manipulate data locally.  _No model-functions should deal with external resources._

 Keeping out code as simple as possible, and following these rules, will greatly reduce the potential for security exploits and bugs.

+## design concepts

+The following concepts need to be tested, but are considerations for our applications construction:

+- client side caching (lscache?)
+- immediate-rendering (mithriljs?)
+- pushState history/url augmentation
+- utc-only time storage and client-side conversion using client-os
+- open authentication system /w google & facebook connection
+- centralized callback handler, _requires a well-designed standard message format._
+- nginx proxy cache invalidations, and alternative caching layers that may be more flexible?